DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture11.md

 > And then you audit what's externally available.
 > You then decide what your solution is.
 > What are your options?
-> Am I to buy list sell?
+> Am I to buy, list, sell?
 > Am I to expand?
 > Am I to contract?
 > You evaluate them mathematically financially, and then you select